 - Paying more interest over time.
 How much interest you eventually pay to your lender is a function of both the interest rate and the number of monthly payments you make before your debt is paid off.
 If you have agreed to a lower monthly payment without significantly reducing your interest rate, you may end up paying more money in total because you are paying interest for a longer time than you otherwise would have.

 - The foreclosure process won’t stop while you’re negotiating.
 Mortgage loan modification can eventually help you avoid foreclosure, but if the foreclosure process has already started, it will not stop just because you are in the middle of negotiating a new agreement.
 Mortgage loan modification is not an emergency quick-fix.
 If foreclosure is imminent, other options such as filing for bankruptcy might be more appropriate.
+You may want to speak to an Ohio foreclosure defense law firm or New York foreclosure defense attorney.

 Even if you have concerns about some of the disadvantages, you might not want to dismiss mortgage loan modification as an option altogether.
 To better understand what a mortgage modification could mean for you and your family, you can schedule a free initial consultation with experienced New York mortgage loan modification lawyer Michael H. Schwartz.